MrsG33k/CI-MS1-Pokemon/README.md

-<h1 align="center">Milestone 1 Project: Pokemon World</h1>
+<h1 align="center">Milestone 1 Project: Pokémon World</h1>

 [View the live project here.](https://mrsg33k.github.io/CI-MS1-Pokemon/index.html)

-Welcome to Pokemon World - This 3 page website is designed to introduce you to the world of Pokemon whilst showcasing skills learnt in HTML, CSS and Bootstrap as part of the Code Institute Level 5 Diploma in Web Application Development.
+Welcome to Pokemon World - This 3 page website is designed to introduce you to the world of Pokémon whilst showcasing skills learnt in HTML, CSS and Bootstrap as part of the Code Institute Level 5 Diploma in Web Application Development.

 <h2 align="center"><img src="assets/images/AmIResponsive.png"></h2>